-Csanád Bálint is one of the pioneers of comprehensive analytical studies that venture beyond imaginative reconstructions of the period's social history based on the meticulous analysis of well-preserved metalwork in the archaeology of the Hungarian Conquest period.
-He chose an admirably multi-disciplinary approach in his assessment of the Conquest period cemetery uncovered at Szabadkígyós-Pálligeti tábla, published in 1971 [3.].
-The systematic study of the textile remains preserved in Conquest period burials [4.], followed by the publication of extraordinarily well-preserved tenth-century silk fragments discovered through a stroke of archaeological luck [12.], brought major advances in our understanding of the period's daily life.
-Continuing this line of research, two years ago we began the systematic study of tenth-century leather remains.
+10th-century silk fragments discovered through a stroke of archaeological luck,4 brought major advances in our understanding of the period's daily life.
+Continuing this line of research, in 2013 we began the systematic study of 10th-century leather remains.
 When we began the appraisal of the current condition and the meticulous analysis of the large, well-preserved leather fragments from Grave 33 of the Sárbogárd-Tringer-tanya site, we hoped that we would gain a better understanding of the raw materials and the leatherworking techniques used for the manufacture of the garments, costume accessories and the other utilitarian objects recovered from the burial.